log2timeline/dftimewolf/docs/recipe-list.md

 ## `grr_files_collect`

-Fetches specific files from one or more GRR hosts.
+Collects specific files from one or more GRR hosts.

 **Details:**

-Fetches specific files from one or more GRR hosts.
+Collects specific files from one or more GRR hosts.
+Files can be a glob pattern (e.g. `/tmp/*.so`) and support GRR variable interpolation (e.g. `%%users.localappdata%%/Directory/`)

 Modules: `GRRFileCollector`, `LocalFilesystemCopy`